Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Introduction

-In Alan Turing's famous test~\cite{turing}, it was suggested that intelligence is best judged by another intelligent system.
-This behaviourist approach defines intelligence not by its internal workings but by its external performance in tasks that require reasoning, problem solving, and communication.
-However, this perspective has been challenged by those who argue that true intelligence requires intrinsic understanding rather than mere imitation of intelligent behaviour.
-Douglas Hofstadter~\cite{hofstadter2000}, for example, argued that defining intelligence in some other way than ``that which gets the same meaning out of a sequence of symbols as we do'' would support the idea of meaning being an inherent property.

-Some scholars argue that intelligence can be objectively defined through tests that evaluate specific computational abilities essential to demonstrate intelligent behaviour, rather than trying to define intelligence itself in absolute terms~\cite{ploscomp,orallo1998,zenilanimal,zenilrobots}.
+Some scholars argue that intelligence can be objectively defined through tests that evaluate specific computational abilities essential to demonstrate intelligent behaviour, rather than trying to define intelligence itself in absolute terms~\cite{ploscomp,orallo1998,zenilanimal,zenilrobots,bibid}.
 This perspective shifts the focus from an abstract or philosophical definition to a practical, measurable framework assessing an entity's capacity for problem-solving, pattern recognition, and adaptive learning within a structured system.
-In this regard, Gregory Chaitin \cite{Chaitin1982} proposed that formal definitions of intelligence and measures of its various components, should be developed in the context of algorithmic complexity in application to AI.
-In the same vein, Solomonoff also explicitly proposed assessing AI capabilities using algorithmic probability~\cite{Solomonoff1986} and is credited with having solved AI with its optimal inference theory~\cite{hutter2005universal}.

-Based on these ideas, some tests for machine, human, and non-human entities have been proposed~\cite{Legg2007,zenil2013turingtest,zenilrobots}.
-A generally accepted approach is that intelligence may be fundamentally linked to compression~\cite{bibid}--the ability to represent complex data in a simpler form while retaining meaning.
-This suggests that intelligence involves identifying patterns, making predictions, and generating concise explanations for observed phenomena.
-Such an approach provides a unified framework for understanding both human and artificial intelligence, moving beyond traditional tests and philosophical debates to a measurable and practical foundation.
+This reflects an operational turn in the study of intelligence, emphasising the design of formal benchmarks and quantifiable metrics.
+However, this approach is not without philosophical challenges.
+By reducing intelligence to observable outputs, it risks overlooking the role of internal representation, consciousness, or semantic understanding---dimensions emphasised in critiques like Searle's.